IndexThePlanet/Logan/Unitigs.md

     zstd -d [accession].unitigs.fa.zst

+Note: unitigs (and contigs) were compressed using [f2sz](https://github.com/asl/f2sz), which is a FASTA-aware block compressed zstd format.
+In principle one can decompress in parallel.

 ## Theoretical guarantees

 Any 31-mer that occurs more than twice in the original SRA reads of an accession will appear in the unitigs.
 Conversely, any 31-mer in the unitigs is also present somewhere in the SRA reads of the accession.